Unirep/Unirep/packages/docs/docs/protocol/user-state-transition.md

 #### 3. Iterate over epoch keys

-* The pre-image of the epoch key leaves controlled by the user are verified. `posRep` and `negRep` are summed;  `graffiti` is the graffiti with the latest `timestamp`.
+* The pre-image of the epoch key leaves controlled by the user are verified.
+Data fields are combined using either sum logic or replacement logic depending on the field.
-* The summed rep values are added to the values proved from the state tree leaf.
+* The summed rep values are added to the values proved from the old state tree leaf.

 #### 4. Compute a new state tree leaf

-* A new state tree leaf is computed using the summed `posRep`, `negRep`, `graffiti`, and `timestamp` values.
+* A new state tree leaf is computed using the combined data fields.
 * See the [State Tree](trees.md) documentation for the full state tree structure.

+#### 5. Output epoch keys

+* Any epoch keys not in the epoch tree will be output as public signals.
+* Any epoch keys that are in the epoch tree will have random values output as public signals.

-#### 5. Call unirep smart contract to insert a new state tree leaf
+#### 6. Call unirep smart contract to insert a new state tree leaf

 * User will attach a [User State Transition Proof](../circuits-api/circuits#user-state-transition-proof) to call [`userStateTransition()`](https://github.com/Unirep/Unirep/blob/f3502e1a551f63ab44b73444b60ead8731d45167/packages/contracts/contracts/Unirep.sol#L559).
 This proof and public signals will be verified onchain.
 * The new state tree leaf will be inserted into the state tree of the latest epoch.